Live Zoom sessions about Operation Self-Reliance™

 Use Google or Apple Maps and search for “Utah OSR”. if you don't have extra-strength tires, you might consider going to Dugway first, it's paved all the way there.
 Takes a little longer, but it's a much better road.
 Then turn directly South just past the LDS Church.
 That road will take you to the Pony Express Trail road where you turn right/West.
 17.3 miles later, you'll turn left/South as you approach the hill in the picture below.

 After turning, go 7 miles to our 12' tall green gate on the left.
 The gate will look locked (to keep cows out), but move the chain and push the gate open to go through to the green Welcome Center.
-Oh, and keep your eyes peeled for wild horses!
+Oh, and keep your eyes peeled for wild horses along the way!

 If coming via Southern Utah County: